-Facial bone contouring is one of the most impactful forms of aesthetic surgery because it changes the foundational structure of the face.
-By altering the underlying hard skeleton, these procedures can dramatically change a patient’s face shape and facial features in ways soft tissue manipulation alone cannot achieve.
-The results are significant yet natural.
+Facial bone recontouring is one of the most impactful forms of aesthetic surgery because it changes the foundational structure of the face.
+By altering the underlying hard skeleton, these procedures can substantially change a patient’s face shape and facial features in ways soft tissue manipulation alone cannot achieve.
+The results can be significant yet natural-looking.

 V-line facial contouring surgery has seen a surge in popularity in Asian countries and amongst Asian patients worldwide.
 If you are curious about this procedure, you may find answers to your questions below.
 Please contact the specialist plastic surgeons at Asian Plastic Surgery with any additional questions or to book a consultation.

 This is a complex question with a similarly complex answer.
 Our understanding of who and what is beautiful may seem innate, but there are multiple factors at work.
 Various studies have tried to determine an ideal face shape based on mathematical principles and proportions, such as the ‘golden ratio’.
 Other research has explored the social influences behind attractiveness, suggesting that beauty standards are learned through exposure to culturally presented ideals.

 We may never arrive at a definitive scientific conclusion, but through observation it is clear that there are cultural variations in what is considered beautiful.
 For example, in Western countries, strong bone structure, including a defined jawline, is often prized.
 In many Asian countries, a slimmer, softer face shape with a less angular jawline is preferred.